 Southern Vermont Non-Metro Area | $51,690 per year |

-Professional organizations are created by industry professionals and experts as a voice of advocacy and support for the companies and professionals working in the industry.
-For professionals in kinesiology and exercise science, there are many professional organizations from which to select that will help bolster one’s career as professional organizations offer –
+Professional organizations offer a voice of advocacy and support for the companies and professionals working in the industry.
+For professionals in kinesiology and exercise science, there are many professional organizations to join that will help bolster one’s career in professional organizations.

 - Job Boards